On integral aspects of Asai periods and Euler systems for $\mathrm{Res}_{E/\mathbf{Q}}\mathrm{GL}_2$: Introduction

-and the integral structures introduced in [\cite{Loeffler_2021} \S $3.1$ \& \cite{loeffler2021zetaintegralsunramifiedrepresentationsgsp4} \S $6.4$].
-This period can be realized using the local zeta integrals and $L$-functions, of \cite{jacquet1983rankin} and \cite{flicker1988twisted}, together with work of \cite{matringe2008distinguishedrepresentationsexceptionalpoles} for the inert case.
-The $\ell$-adic integral behavior of $p$-adic integrals of this form, and their associated periods, have only been studied in specific cases of nice explicit input data (apart from our earlier general work in \cite{groutides2024rankinselbergintegralstructureseuler} on which we build on here).
+The $\ell$-adic integral behavior of $p$-adic integrals of this form, and their associated periods, have only been studied in specific cases of nice explicit input data (apart from our earlier work in \cite{groutides2024rankinselbergintegralstructureseuler} on which we build on here).
 This means that one can explicitly work with these periods, unfold the integrals involved using Godement-Siegel sections and obtain meaningful explicit results at an $\ell$-adic integral level.
-For example, results related to this, have appeared in [\cite{loeffler2021euler} \S $3$], [\cite{grossi2020norm} \S $4.3$], [\cite{Loeffler_2021} \S $6$] and [\cite{loeffler2021zetaintegralsunramifiedrepresentationsgsp4} \S $6.4$].
-Upon closer inspection, and with some translation, all such instances of $\ell$-adic integral behavior, fall under the more general framework of \textit{integral test data} of [\cite{loeffler2021zetaintegralsunramifiedrepresentationsgsp4} \S $6.4$].
-The major difficulty arises when one attempts to establish $\ell$-adic integral results for \textit{general} such integral data in the sense of \textit{op.cit}.
+For example, results related to this, have appeared in \cite[\S $3$]{loeffler2021euler} , \cite[\S $4.3$]{grossi2020norm} , \cite[\S $6$]{Loeffler_2021} and \cite[\S $6.4$]{loeffler2021zetaintegralsunramifiedrepresentationsgsp4} .
+Upon closer inspection, and with some translation, all such instances of $\ell$-adic integral behavior, fall under the more general framework of \textit{integral data} of \cite[\S $6.4$]{loeffler2021zetaintegralsunramifiedrepresentationsgsp4}.
+The major difficulty arises when one passes to \textit{general} such integral data in the sense of \textit{op.cit}.
 In this case, it becomes futile to try to attack matters of integrality by directly computing or unfolding the $p$-adic integrals involved in the construction.
-Thus, impossible to prove the expected $\ell$-adic integral behavior of such periods, when evaluated on arbitrary integral test data.
-In \cite{groutides2024rankinselbergintegralstructureseuler} we develop a strategy to bypass this issue, obtaining the results for the corresponding (unramified part of the) period associated to the convolution of two modular forms (i.e. [\cite{groutides2024rankinselbergintegralstructureseuler} Theorem B], phrased in a slightly different language).
-In our first main theorem below, we adapt this approach and extend it to the Asai case, obtaining the expected $\ell$-adic integral behavior of the period in \eqref{eq: intro 1}, attached to a quadratic Hilbert modular form for $E$.
+In \cite{groutides2024rankinselbergintegralstructureseuler} we develop a strategy to bypass this issue, obtaining general results for the corresponding period associated to the convolution of two modular forms \cite[Theorem B]{groutides2024rankinselbergintegralstructureseuler}, phrased in a slightly different language.
+In our first main theorem below, we adapt this approach and extend it to the Asai case.